nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf53/qspi_xip_guide.rst

 * :kconfig:option:`CONFIG_CUSTOM_LINKER_SCRIPT` to ``"<linker_file_for_relocation>"``
 * :kconfig:option:`CONFIG_UPDATEABLE_IMAGE_NUMBER` to ``3``
-* :kconfig:option:`CONFIG_FLASH_INIT_PRIORITY` to ``40`` - It is required to ensure the QSPI device initialization priority, which makes the external XIP code accessible before it is executed.
+* :kconfig:option:`CONFIG_FLASH_INIT_PRIORITY` to ``40`` - You must ensure the QSPI device initialization priority, as it makes the external XIP code accessible before it is executed.
   If any initialization code is expected to be run from the QSPI XIP, then its initialization priority value must be lower than the QSPI device initialization priority.

 Setting up QSPI flash